Another year complete. Here's a quick recap of 2019, which also happened to be one of the craziest years of my life.

 3-2-1 Newsletter.
 My new project for 2019 was launching the 3-2-1 newsletter, which shares 3 ideas from me, 2 quotes from others, and 1 question to ponder each week.
 I had been struggling to write consistently during the first half of the year (discussed below) and this new format offered something I knew I could stick with despite a busy schedule.
 (Sometimes I have to take my own medicine and scale my habits down.)

-I didn't realize it at the time, but it turns out to have been a great idea!
-I feel good because I'm producing new work each week and the response from subscribers has been overwhelmingly favorable.
+I didn't realize it at the time, but it turns out to have been a good idea.
+I feel good because I'm producing new work each week and the response from subscribers has been quite favorable.
 Many readers tell me it's the only newsletter they actually read as soon as it hits their inbox.

 Audience growth.
 I didn't write many new articles this year, but thanks to the buzz generated by Atomic Habits and the momentum of the 3-2-1 newsletter, audience growth remained strong.